 Barred owl feathers are great camouflage for their preferred habitat of coniferous forests, but instead of relying on that camouflage to avoid harm, a barred owl will fly away at the slightest disturbance.
 This bird lacks ear tuffs on the top of its head, but does have asymmetrical ears (one higher than the other) that are located on each side of its head.
 This arrangement allows for more “surround sound” which helps the owl locate prey in the dark.

-Diet in the wild: Small reptiles, mammals, birds, some fish
+Diet in the Wild: Small mammals, birds, reptiles, amphibians and invertebrates.

-Diet at Caldwell Zoo: Bird of prey diet, turkey neck, mice
+Diet at Caldwell Zoo: Bird of prey diet, mice and turkey necks.

-Did you know?
-A young barred owl can climb a tree by grasping the bark with its bill and talons, flapping its wings and making its way up the trunk.
+A young barred owl can climb a tree by grasping the bark with its beak and talons, flapping its wings and making its way up the trunk.